phques/txt2autokey/readme.md

  I am using code from the Pkl project to display an on screen help image of the kbd layout, see license under fromPkl/ directory

+The examples/ directory contains example AHK layouts generated with this app.
+These dont work with AutoHotkey_2.0-a089, I was using AutoHotkey_2.0-a078

+The examples.layers/ directory contains layouts that define layouts directly in a AHK script, using the layers.ahk script They need AutoHotkey_2.0-a089 or later